-and that the difference is that prepositions assign case, whereas particles do not.
-Therefore the complement DP (e.g. the book in throw out the book) will not be assigned a case.
+Particles do not assign case, and therefore the "object DP" will not be assigned a case.
 This problem has two potential solutions: EITHER the particle is incorporated into the verb (i.e. into V), in which case V (maybe via the trace in Prt°) may now assign case to the "object", OR the DP may move to PrtP-spec, where it can be assigned case directly by V° (as in ECM-constructions).
 Both of these two constructions are straightforwardly passivisable.

-The picture can be extended to the Germanic SOV-languages, assuming that what differs between SVO and SOV is the ordering inside V' and inside V^ , but crucially not inside V° .
+The picture can be extended to the Germanic SOV-languages, assuming that what differs between SVO and SOV is the ordering inside V' and inside V', but crucially not inside V° .